Start date: September 2022

 - Jan Senderek sold his start-up, Loom, to Dropbox; his personal share of the proceeds was over €1m.

-- Marcin Piatkowski raised £160,000 from crowdfunding site Crowdcube to launch his innovative chainless aluminium electric folding Jivr Bike - as reported in media such as The Daily Telegraph, Tech City News and Bike Biz, and his subsequent Kickstarter was oversubscribed by 80%.
+- Marcin Piatkowski raised £160,000 from crowdfunding site Crowdcube to launch his innovative chainless aluminium electric folding Jivr Bike - as reported in media such as The Daily Telegraph, and his subsequent Kickstarter was oversubscribed by 80%.

 - Alex Siljanovski, Manuel Zapata and Laura Davies launched BaseStone, an integrated platform and mobile app that enables engineers and architects to securely issue, review and manage their drawings.
 BaseStone is rapidly receiving a huge amount of interest and a number of awards within the construction industry, is working with the world’s leading construction businesses and has secured $700k in investment so far.